 Susan Greer Emmerson has exhibited extensively throughout the Midwest and Boston area.
 She also has performed duties as a juror and a co-curator, and has twice been awarded residencies at the Vermont Studio Center, as well as a residency at the Torpedo Factory in Virginia.

 Originally from the Midwest, where she practiced for nearly two decades as an ear, nose and throat surgeon prior to receiving her BFA in Painting from Illinois State University and her MFA from Lesley University College of Art and Design in Boston.
 Her work appears in the permanent collections of the Grove Hall Public Library in Boston and the Bloomington-Normal Transportation Center and City Hall in Illinois.

-I see my work as an exploration of the picture plane; delving into that surface between wall and the environment and expanding that surface between the panel and the viewer.
+My work is an exploration of the picture plane; it delves into that surface between wall and the environment and expands that surface for the viewer to follow.
 My drawings and paintings rise off the wall into three dimensions, forming shadows and caverns which in turn incorporate themselves into the the work itself.
-Using surfaces of Tyvek, paper and canvas, I explore below them and expand them outward by heating, sanding, cutting, gluing and plastering their surfaces and incorporating the structure into the imagery.
-As a surgeon penetrates the skin, a barrier between what is human and what is not, I cut, sand, burn and burrow beneath the surface of the paper to expose its curiosities.
-My work recalls cells and microorganisms, body cavities and organs, and bits and pieces of the natural environment.
-The marks, strokes, and added materials reflect complex rhythms, incongruities, and the relationships of evolving imaginary organic forms.
+Using surfaces of paper, Tyvek (a plastic paper), and canvas I explore below these surfaces and expand them outward by heating, sanding, cutting, gluing and plastering and incorporating the structure into the imagery.
+I use unexpected materials to examine our emotional connection to both the external built environment and the internal environment of the human body.

 For more information about my process watch the video below.